natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 - The remaining provinces, including Nova Scotia, Saskatchewan, and Manitoba, contribute moderately.
 - New Brunswick, the Northwest Territories, Newfoundland and Labrador, and Prince Edward Island reflect minimal job availability, indicating a strong regional concentration of opportunities in central and western Canada.
 - Notably, the dataset does not include Nunavut and Yukon, indicating either a lack of available postings or missing data from these northern territories.

-## 2. Job market analysis for Data Analysts
+## 2. Job market analysis for data analysts
+This section presents an analysis of the Canadian job market for Data Analysts, focusing on salary ranges and key skill requirements.
+Additionally, it examines the balance between remote and on-site job opportunities.

-### 2.1 Highest-paying DATA ANALYST positions in Canada
+### 2.1 Highest-paying data analyst positions in Canada
-This SQL query retrieves the top 5 highest-paying Data Analyst job postings in Canada with available average annual salary data.
+This SQL query retrieves the top 5 highest-paying data analyst job postings in Canada with available average annual salary data.
 It selects the job title (renamed as "job_position"), rounds the average yearly salary, and includes the company name by joining the job_postings_fact table with the company_dim table.
 The results are ordered in descending order based on salary.
 ```sql
  SELECT
     job_title AS job_position,